Mabel Howard

-Mabel Bowden Howard (18 April 1894 – 23 June 1972) was a well-known New Zealand trade unionist and politician.
+Mabel Bowden Howard (18 April 1894 – 23 June 1972) was a New Zealand trade unionist and politician.
 She was the first woman secretary of a predominantly male union (the Canterbury General Labourers' Union).

 She was a Member of Parliament for the Labour Party from 1943 until 1969.
 In 1947 she became New Zealand's first woman cabinet minister when she was made Minister of Health and Minister in charge of Child Welfare.
 She is remembered for waving two large pairs of bloomers in Parliament in support of her successful campaign to have clothing sizes standardised.

 Early life

 Mabel Howard was born in Bowden, near Adelaide, Australia, on 18 April 1894.
 She moved to New Zealand with her father (Ted Howard) and sisters after her mother, Harriet Garard Goring, died in 1903.
 In 1908, after leaving school, she took a commercial course at the Christchurch Technical Institute.

 Political career

 Trade unions

 Howard joined the Christchurch Socialist Party when still at the Christchurch Technical Institute.
 She entered the Trades Hall in 1911 as an office assistant for the Canterbury General Labourers' Union.
 In 1933, at the age of 39, she became the first woman to become secretary of a predominantly male union in New Zealand.
 In 1942, she was appointed national secretary of the New Zealand Federated Labourers' Union and was again the first woman to hold such a position.